ZhongRuoyu/aes/README.md

 # AES

-`AES` is an implementation of the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in C, in accordance with the [Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) published in 2001.
+`AES` is an implementation of the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in C, in accordance with the [Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) published in 2001 and the [AES submission document on Rijndael](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf) originally published in 1999.

 `AES` supports encryption and decryption of the following: